Sustainability

 • We track and work to reduce our water usage through the City of Sacramento’s My Water tool.

-• We replace end of life plumbing equipment with highly water efficient equipment.
+• We replace end-of-life plumbing equipment with highly water-efficient equipment.

-• Our goal to create greener, more climate resilient schoolyards will also increase our groundwater absorbing capacity, reduce evaporation, and reduce water usage over time as mature trees require much less water than grass.
+• Our goal to create greener, more climate-resilient schoolyards will also increase our groundwater absorbing capacity, reduce evaporation, and reduce water usage over time as mature trees require much less water than grass.